Lovygoogle/react-native-firebase/docs/analytics/quick-start.md

 }
 ```

-> When you set user properties, be sure to never include personally identifiable information such as names, social security numbers, or email addresses, even in hashed form.

 ### Tracking screen names

-Similar to Analytics on the web, it's important to understand the user's journey within your application, for example
+Similar to Analytics on the web, it's important to understand the user journey within your application, for example
 tracking drop off points during a e-commerce transaction flow.
 The Analytics package provides a method called
 `setCurrentScreen` to help track this.